Mark Karpelès

-Mark Robert Karpelès (born 1985) is a French businessman and the former CEO of bitcoin exchange Mt.
+Mark Robert Karpelès (born 1 June, 1985) is a French businessman and the former CEO of the bitcoin exchange Mt.
 Gox.
 While Mt.
-Gox became the world's largest bitcoin exchange at its peak under his management, the company would file for bankruptcy in 2014, and Karpelès was subsequently arrested and convicted of data manipulation related to his role there.
+Gox became the world's largest bitcoin exchange at its peak under his management, the company filed for bankruptcy in 2014, and Karpelès was subsequently arrested and convicted of data manipulation related to his role there.

 Early life and education

 Born in 1985 in Chenôve, France, Karpelès is the child of geologist Anne-Robert Karpelès.
 He was raised in Dijon.
 From 1995 to 2000, he attended Collège Prieuré de Binson in Châtillon-sur-Marne, near Dormans.
 He then spent one year at Lycée Claude Bernard in Paris before completing his education in 2003 at Lycée Louis Armand in Paris.

 Career

 Karpelès moved to Japan in 2009 and founded Tibanne Co.
-Ltd., a Japan-based bitcoin related technology provider, where he served as CEO.
+Ltd., a Japan-based bitcoin related technology provider, where he was CEO.
 In 2011, Karpelès acquired the Mt.
 Gox bitcoin exchange site from programmer Jed McCaleb, with its original owner receiving 12% of the shares of the new company.
-He became a founding member of the Bitcoin Foundation, which was created in 2012 to standardize and promote bitcoin, serving on its board until February 2014.
+He became a founding member of the Bitcoin Foundation, which was created in 2012 to standardize and promote bitcoin, and was on its board until February 2014.

 At Mt.
 Gox, the platform grew under his management and handled the majority of global Bitcoin transactions by 2014.
 Despite its growth, Mt.
 Gox faced growing operational, security, and financial challenges, including having $5 million seized from its accounts by the U.S. Department of Homeland Security in 2013 for allegedly lying on bank documents.
 Mt.
 Gox then experienced a theft of a significant amount of Bitcoin in 2014.
 Mt.
 Gox subsequently filed for bankruptcy, and Karpelès was arrested that year and eventually convicted of data manipulation and falsification of records at Mt.
 Gox.
 The collapse of Mt.
 Gox, and Karpelès's role in it, led Japan to create the first formal regulations for cryptocurrency exchanges and virtual currencies.

 After the collapse of Mt.
 Gox, Karpelès joined London Trust Media, the company behind Freenode and Private Internet Access, as its CTO in April 2018.
+In 2023, Karpelès was given the title of Duke and became the Minister of Technology for the Joseon Cybernation.